petyap04/Banking-system/README.md

 A comprehensive system designed to manage fundamental banking functionalities.
 This project supports three main user types: Clients, Bank Employees, and External Company Employees, each with a unique set of operations and commands.

 Table of Contents
-Features
+•Features
-User Types and Commands
+•User Types and Commands
-Client
+   •Client
-Bank Employee
+   •Bank Employee
-External Company Employee
+   •Third Party Employee
-Common Commands
+•Common Commands
 System Requirements
 Features
 Account Management: Open, close, and manage multiple bank accounts.